Anna Radziwiłł (died 1522)

-Anna Radziwiłłówna (Ona Radvilaitė) (1475 or 1476 - 15 March 1522) was a Lithuanian noble woman and Duchess of Masovia.
+Anna Radziwiłł (Ona Radvilaitė) (1475 or 1476 – 15 March 1522) was a Lithuanian noble woman and Duchess of Masovia.

-She was the daughter of Mikołaj Radziwiłł and his first wife, Zofia Moniwidówna.
-She was born in 1475 or 1476. and was a member of the House of Radziwill, a Polish-Lithuanian noble family.
+She was the daughter of Mikalojus Radvila the Old (Mikołaj Radziwiłł Stary) and his first wife, Zofia Moniwidówna.
+She was born in 1475 or 1476. and was a member of the Lithuanian Radziwiłł family.

 Anna was married to Konrad III Rudy of the Masovian Piast dynasty between 29 September 1496 and 2 April 1497.

-She died on the night of 14/15 March 1522.
+She died on 15 March 1522.
 She was buried in the cloister of Bernardin's in Warsaw.

 She is one of the characters on the famous painting by Jan Matejko, Prussian Homage.

 She was the great-grandmother of Elizabeth Báthory.